chemandante/homm3/README.md

 78 - Torso of legion\
 79 - Arms of legion\
 7A - Head of legion\
-7B - Sea capitan's hat\
+7B - Sea captain's hat\
 7C - Spellbinder's hat\
 7D - Shackles of war\
 7E - Orb of inhibition\